trdroid/Ruby-on-Rails-Examples/document_management/README.md

 * created_at
 * updated_at

-id is a unique and auto-incrementing integer that identifies each row uniquely.
+<b>id</b> is a unique and auto-incrementing integer that identifies each row uniquely.

 name, content fields are to hold the name and content of <i>a document</i>

-created_at and updated_at are fields that the framework deals with.
+<b>created_at and updated_at</b> are fields that the framework deals with.
 They are used to track the creation and last updated timestamps.

 > $ bin/rake db:migrate